indigo-dc/bdocker/README.md

 #INTRODUCTION

 This software manages the execution of docker containers in  batch systems.
-It provide two REST Full APIs that are designed for executing as daemons:
+It provides two REST Full APIs that are designed for executing as daemons:
 * The working node API is deployed as daemon in working nodes.
  This daemon controls the jobs execution which are configured under the bdocker environment.
 * The accounting API is deployed as daemon in the accounting server.